the chequers at Eversley Cross

 With a wealth of experience and an unashamed foodie, Tom has hospitality in his veins and he’s excited to be running the beautiful Chequers.
 Pop in for a chat about the footie, the best places to eat and drink in Cornwall (another great love of his), or if nothing else, to see that beaming smile that will make the day feel just that little bit better.

 Ian’s first footsteps into the world of hospitality were in Bristol, when he decided that he was better suited to working in pubs than studying environmental science at university.
 Cocktails, DJ’s and late nights in Revolution Vodka Bar were a social paradise where no two nights were ever the same.
 Ian thrived on the buzz of being behind the bar and before long he was running the place and others like it in Bristol and Newport as the fledgling group expanded.
 Great experience for his next move to the Slug & Lettuce in the beautiful city of Bath, where he learned about putting things onto the plate as well as in the glass.
 Henry J Beans was his next home, and Ian felt right at home at the American bar and grill, serving up good times in Bristol and London for over six years.
 When the time came for a change, Ian took the train to sunny Surrey and settled at The Black Swan in Ockham, a gorgeous country watering-hole in the Capital Pub Co stable.
 It was their first country pub venture and Ian made it a big success.
 His love of the country life led onto bigger and better things and Ian stepped up to be Brunning & Price’s operations manager, looking after a variety of lovely pubs across Surrey, Sussex and Kent.
-This little empire of pubs flourished under his tenure.
-As no doubt will ours, now he’s got his hands on them.
+Since joining Peach in 2017 Ian’s little group of pubs has flourished.
+He also looks after sister pubs; The Richard Onslow in picturesque Cranleigh, The Boulter’s in on the river in Maidenhead and lovely village gastro pub The Duke of Wellington in Horsley.